These Sweet Potato Brownies are a fudgy, rich, and delicious treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.

 How to Make Sweet Potato Brownies

 - Sweet Potatoes.
 Sweet potatoes give these brownies a moist, chewy texture and don’t take away from any of the chocolatey goodness (as Sweet Potato Cookies also proves).
-Plus, sweet potatoes are rich in fiber, vitamins, and minerals (a compelling reason to go back for seconds).

 - White Whole Wheat Flour.
 I love using white whole wheat flour in baked goods.
 It’s lighter than regular whole wheat flour but still provides the added health benefits.